 Insert pieces of bone graft (autograft, allograft, or bone substitute) into the decorticated facet joint for arthrodesis.

 These steps are repeated for all the levels on both sides.

 6. Rod insertion

-The left rod is bent to the appropriate thoracic kyphosis as preoperatively planned with the appropriate transition into mild lordosis at the thoracolumbar junction as necessary.
+The concave rod is bent to the appropriate thoracic kyphosis as preoperatively planned with the appropriate transition into lordosis of the thoracolumbar junction as necessary.

 The amount of thoracic kyphosis bent into the left rod will be based on:

 number and purchase of bone anchors

 size and material of the rod utilized.